Ajax23/PoreMS/docsrc/workflow.rst

     \rho_{n,j}^\text{out}=\frac{N_j}{V_j^\text{out}}=\frac{N_j}{x_\text{pore}\cdot y_\text{pore}-\pi r^2}\frac{1}{z_j}.

-Note that the outside referes to the reservoirs of the pore simulation.
+Note that the outside refers to the reservoirs of the pore simulation.
 Therefore the slices add up to the reservoir length :math:`z_{res}`.
-Since there is a reservoir on each side, they are brought together by translating the atomcoordinates to one of the reservoirs.
+Since there is a reservoir on each side, they are brought together by translating the atom coordinates to one of the reservoirs.
 Since the outside density refers to the density of the outside surface, it does not contain the cylindrical extension of the pore inside the reservoirs.